Get Solar Smart

 10 ways Austin Energy customers can protect themselves and save money on solar:

 3. Check that the Electrician is Licensed: Ensure the contractor holds a valid electric license, which is critical for safely and legally installing solar systems.
-Verify these before proceeding.

 6. Analyze the Financing: Be cautious of deals that promise “free solar panels” or “$0 down.”
 Understand the financing terms and evaluate them carefully.

-8. Beware of Unrealistic Promises: Scammers often promise huge savings or incentives that seem too good to be true.
+9. Beware of Unrealistic Promises: Scammers often promise huge savings or incentives that seem too good to be true.

 10. Trust Your Instincts: If something feels off, trust your gut.
 Seek a second opinion or consult with a trusted advisor.

-How to Spot a Solar Scammer
+How to Spot a Less-than-Reputable Solar Company

-1. They contacted you.
+• They contacted you.

 When you reach out to a business, you know who's on the other end of the line.
 However, when someone contacts you first, you can't be certain they're telling the truth.

-2. They make extreme claims.
+• They make extreme claims.

 If claims sound too good to be true—like completely eliminating your electric bills or promising off-grid living—they probably are.
 Austin Energy customers remain connected to the grid and will continue to receive electric bills.

-3. They give you misleading incentive information.
+• They give you misleading incentive information.

 Anyone claiming that you can go off grid in Austin is misinforming you.
 However, Austin Energy does offer a $2,500 rebate for eligible residential customers and electric bill credits for solar energy production.

-4. They want money upfront for the full amount of a project.
+• They want money upfront for the full amount of a project.

 Only pay for fully completed work, including all required city inspections.

-5. They want your personal information.
+• They want your personal information.

 You should be on high alert whenever anyone asks for your personal information—such as bank account details or your social security number.
 Do not give it away quickly or easily, especially to someone you don't know well, as you may become a victim of identity theft.